List of Marvel Comics characters: H: David Mitchell

 David "Davy" Mitchell was a hero during World War II, and member of Kid Commandos.
 He had the power to spin like a top at super-speed.

 During World War II, teenagers David "Davy" Mitchell and Gwenny Lou Sabuki, were present at a stateside battle in which sidekicks Bucky (Bucky Barnes) and Toro (Thomas Raymond) of the superhero team the Invaders fought the supervillain Agent Axis.
 During the battle, one of Gwenny's father's inventions accidentally gave Gwenny and Davy superhuman powers.
 She became Golden Girl, and he the Human Top.
 The four youthful heroes defeated Agent Axis, and later formed the Kid Commandos, who were allied with the adult Invaders.

-The Kid Commandos even fought the Invaders, when they disagreed with the military's use of a Tsunami Bomb, which would have caused too much collateral damage.
-The bomb was never used, when the Invaders saw the testing site was populated with civilians.

-After the war, he was a member of the Penance Council and V-Battalion.

-His son, as Twister, had tried using mechanical means to simulate the powers of the Human Top, but eventually decided to serve the V-Battalion in a scientific capacity.
-Davy is also the grandfather of Topspin.

-In his later years as seen during the "Last Days" part of the Secret Wars storyline, Davy moved into Valhalla Villas, a retirement community for Golden Age heroes and villains that is located in Miami.
+In his later years as seen during the Secret Wars storyline, Davy moved into Valhalla Villas, a retirement community for Golden Age heroes and villains located in Miami.
 He and the rest of the retirees were temporarily de-aged and went back into action one last time before the collision between Earth-616 and Earth-1610.

 Human Torch

-Human Torch is the name of several characters appearing in American comic books published by Marvel Comics.
+Human Torch is the name of several characters.